 - Happens all the time in the Weather Wardens books, for obvious reasons.
 Also, the weather tries to kill humans.

-- In Ursula K Leguin's Wizard of Earthsea, the first ability Ged shows is summoning a mist against a raiding party.
+- In Ursula K. Le Guin's A Wizard of Earthsea, the first ability Ged shows is summoning a mist against a raiding party.
 Other wizards can control the wind (helpful when sailing among islands) and it was common for a rainstorm to go zigzagging over an island until it reaches the sea where it can rain in peace, without a wizard under it.
 Ged's mentor, on the other hand, was a wise soul who would let it rain on him.

 - In the Discworld series:

-- Also in The Truth, Otto bemoans the fact that In Ankh-Morpork, unlike in ▄berwald, you don't get a roll of thunder anytime you say something dramatic (or just mention the word 'castle').
+- In The Truth, Otto bemoans the fact that In Ankh-Morpork, unlike in Überwald, you don't get a roll of thunder anytime you say something dramatic (or just mention the word 'castle').
 About halfway through the book, this does start happening.
 He's thrilled.